osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

     /// \brief A message containing a single operation, specified by type.
     /// The operation data will be contained in another field.
     /// It can be used to request that an operation is performed, or to
-    /// notify it has been performed, for example.
+    /// notify it has been performed.
 For example:
     ///
     /// if (msg.type() == DELETE_ENTITY)
     /// {